micendice/micendice/README.md

 ### Hi there
 I am Python developer and data analyst.

-I try to apply all new knowledge in programming to this huge experience in banking and economic analisys I got so far.
+I try to apply all new knowledge in programming to this huge experience in banking and economic analysis I got so far.
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...